Pylons/pyramid_blogr/docs/basic_models.rst

 registration flow, something unexpected happens and the code errors out.

-It is very common in this situation that the user would get a welcome email, but in reality her profile was never persisted in the database.
+It is very common in this situation that the user would get a welcome email, but in reality their profile was never persisted in the database.
 With packages like **pyramid_mailer** it is perfectly possible to delay email sending until **after** the user's information is successfully saved in the database.